-LRM Online: Yeah, yeah.
-No, but you covered… You didn’t say a whole lot, you didn’t go into detail, but you did enough to give an idea and a sense of the roots of Judy’s life and why all that developed.
-Like you didn’t have to put details but you gave good enough ones.
+Nancy Tapia: Yeah, but you covered some… You didn’t say a whole lot, you didn’t go into detail, but you did enough to give an idea on roots on Judy’s life story and how it all developed.
+You didn’t have to put the full details and for those you did were good enough.

 Goold: Oh that’s good.
 Yeah.
 Well I feel like the thing is like all of us, the seeds of our finality and maturity are sewed in our childhood and our youth and that was particularly of Judy, who didn’t really get to get a normal childhood at all.
 And yeah, we just wanted to..
 It was a difficult one because, various drafts of the script, we had her from two years old up to 30.
 It was very hard to try and give an organization to it.
 But that period around Wizard of Oz and you know, I think that’s meant to be the most watched movie in history, and that she was there in the middle of it, and you know what that must’ve felt like, and how she was a puppet of the studio, but also becoming a superstar and you know, prescribed all these medications and drugs that were pretty damaging to her.
 Tough life.

-LRM Online: Tough.
-So you mentioned Wizard of Oz.
-I mean that’s obviously one of our… in every childhood’s upbringing.
+Nancy Tapia: Tough.
+You mentioned Wizard of Oz.
+That’s is a film that has been a part of everyones childhood’s upbringing.
 What was your experience when you first watched that film?